MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 - In the Shared Registry, check for an instance registered by the Kernel.
 - In the Shared Registry, check for an instance registered as Shared Interface by an other Feature.

-If none of the above is found, it will try to create a new instance of the provided Type assuming it has been specified by the Kernel, learn more about types `here <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_.
+If none of the above is found, it will try to create a new instance of the provided Type assuming it has been specified by the Kernel, learn more about `type <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_.

 .. note::